lygstate/NotepadStarter/readme.md

 ## Introduction
-This tool designed as a Notepad++ plugin by [Yonggang Luo](luoyonggang(at)gmail.com), when it installed as a Notepad++ plugin or running NotepadStarter.exe in the Notepad++ app directory, it's will automatically replace the system default notepad.exe application with Notepad++ (Without need for removing anything from the windows system.).
+This tool designed as a Notepad++ plugin by [Yonggang Luo](luoyonggang(at)gmail.com), when it installed as a Notepad++ plugin, it's will automatically replace the system default notepad.exe application with Notepad++ (Without need for removing anything from the windows system.).
 It's tested under Windows 7, but Windows XP should also works.

 This tool is based on the sources from [npplauncher](http://superstepho.free.fr/) by [Stepho,2005] and [npplauncher at sf](http://sourceforge.net/projects/npplauncher/)